 Gonica Verma | Updated: Jun 22, 2019 | Category: NGO

 NGO, the acronym of Non-Governmental Organization, are mainly set up for bringing a social change in the country.
 However, establishing an NGO and maintaining a better consistency is still a challenging task in a country like India.

-The reason for the same is several legal complexities and the NGO Registration process.
+The reason for the same is several legal complexities and the NGO Registration.
 However, if you consult a right professional, he/she will guide you in setting up your NGO.

 If you’re thinking of starting a Non-Governmental Organization, then it could prove beneficial for you.
-In the 21st century, the Civil Sector (non-profit sector that exists beyond the boundaries of public and private sector) of the country has resulted in tremendous growth.
+In the 21st century, the Civil Sector (a non-profit sector that exists beyond the boundaries of the public and private sector) of the country has resulted in tremendous growth.

 The top NGOs like “Nanhi Kali”, “Give India Foundation”, and “Smile Foundation”, “Goonj” etc. have achieved a great pace in the country and inviting international collaborations as well for their expansion.
 Before we proceed further, let’s find out whether they are profitable or not?

 An NGO (Non-Governmental Organization) or NPO (Non-Profit Organization) is an organization consisting of a group of people, volunteers, institutions, social activists, community, and civilians working in a social voluntary organization for the welfare of the society.

 NGOs are private agencies that work with the cooperative objective to support local, national or international development by raising awareness on social issues, influencing policy changes etc.